e10v/rico/README.md

 ### Bootstrap, HTML classes and document layout

 By default, [Bootstrap](https://getbootstrap.com/) styles are included in the document.
+The resulting documents are responsive and mobile-friendly.
 Change the default behavior using the `bootstrap` parameter:
 ```python
 doc = rico.Doc("Hello, World!", bootstrap="full")
 ```